 Disclosure of your social security number is not required but is highly recommended.
-However, the VCCS will only use your social security number in accordance with federal and state reporting requirements and for identification purposes within the VCCS.
+In order to receive financial aid at the college, it is required that you provide a social security number.
+The VCCS will only use your social security number in accordance with federal and state reporting requirements and for identification purposes within the VCCS.
 It shall not permit further disclosure unless required or authorized by the Family Educational Rights and Privacy Act of 1974, 20 U.S.C. § 1232g, or pursuant to your obtained consent.